-80. The listed stakeholders (government (BTNGHS, , corporate, KTH, NGOs media and public), either proponents or opponents are subsequently assessed based on its influence (power) and interest and classified into four groups, i.e. key stakeholder, secondary stakeholder, context setter and crowds.
+6789, The listed stakeholders (Local Governments, BTNGHS, corporate, KTH, NGOs media and public), either proponents or opponents are subsequently assessed based on its influence (power) and interest and classified into four groups, i.e. key stakeholder, secondary stakeholder, context setter and crowds.
 The most common tool used to visualize this, is to place the stakeholders in a matrix with two different axes (see below).
+Formatted: Font: 11 pt